 Using Microbe Art to Engage with Science

-One December day while sitting at my computer, I came across an image that stopped me in my tracks: in front of me was a picture of a Christmas tree.
+One December day in 2017, I came across a picture of a Christmas tree.
 This wasn’t your average festive fir, though – it was drawn using multicolored bacteria strains: green evergreen boughs, red garland, a yellow star topper, and a dark trunk.
 I thought it was the perfect marriage of science and art, a living and vibrant experiment.

-As a graduate student using the model organism Saccharomyces cerevisiae in my research, which is better known as the yeast used in bread and beer, I immediately wanted to figure out how I could turn my favorite microbe into a colorful painting.
-One problem: bacteria can be different colors – they can be red, purple, yellow, or green (and many shades in between) depending on the strain and the environment they grow in.
-However, yeast are typically white, but can also be a reddish pink if there’s a change in a certain part of their DNA, and will view any introduced pigment, such as food coloring, as a non-native chemical and basically spit it out.
+As a graduate student using the model organism Saccharomyces cerevisiae in my research, better known as the yeast used in bread and beer, I immediately wanted to figure out how I could turn my favorite microbe into a colorful painting.
+One problem: yeast are typically white or very pale red and will view any introduced pigment, such as food coloring, as an unfamiliar chemical and basically spit it out.
 Conversely, bacteria can be all the colors of the rainbow depending on the strain and the environment they grow in.
 How could I emulate the pigment range of bacterial strains?
-Such began my experimentation with microbe art, where yeast are used as paint, left to grow for a few days, and yield a living piece.
+So began my experimentation with microbe art, where yeast are used as paint, left to grow on agar for a few days, and yield a living piece.
 [Side note: agar is the medium in the Petri dishes where microbes grow.
 Think of it as unflavored jello with lots of nutrients and sugar for fuel].

-I have always been interested in science and art.
-My grandmother gave me summer painting lessons when I was growing up and I’ve played the flute since fourth grade.
-I helped my dad revive newborn puppies born via C-section at his veterinary practice in high school and spent hours exploring outside and searching for insects and amphibians with my brother growing up.
-I have used artistic pursuits as a stress reliever from difficult academic classes since high school, and yeast art is no different.
-However, this particular project allows me to combine science and art and express myself in a truly unique way.
+I have always been interested in both science and art.
+My grandmother gave me summer painting lessons for years and I spent hours outside searching for insects and amphibians with my brother growing up.
+I have used artistic pursuits as a stress reliever from difficult academic classes since high school and yeast art is no different.
+Additionally, this particular project allows me to combine science and art to express myself in a truly unique way.
 It’s a way I can present more of myself as a person instead of just as a scientist.
-Some of my friends have even introduced me with this identifier: “This is Liz, she makes yeast art.”
+Some of my friends have even introduced me as “This is Liz, she makes yeast art.”